kscieslinski/CTF/pwn/ncstisc2018/babydriver/README.md

  On first call to open a buffer (let's name it buffer1) of size 0x40 gets allocated and we get a handle fd1.
 On second call to open we allocate new buffer (name it buffer2), get handle fd2 and we just loose track of the previous one.
 As c has no garbage collector this leads to memory leaks but it is not vulnerable itself.
 But then we call close(fd1) and we free the buffer2.
 The memory chunk gets placed back to kmalloc_cache but we still can access it via fd2.
 This is standard example of use-after-free vulnerability.

 ## Exploit
-As I had no experience with exploiting use-after-free I used [lexfo](https://blog.lexfo.fr/cve-2017-11176-linux-kernel-exploitation-part1.html) tutorial a lot.ne I really recommend it to anyone who want's to start with kernel exploitation.
+As I had no experience with exploiting use-after-free I used [lexfo](https://blog.lexfo.fr/cve-2017-11176-linux-kernel-exploitation-part1.html) tutorial a lot.
+I really recommend it to anyone who want's to start with kernel exploitation.
 Moreover I saw some writeups later on and it seems that there is another way to repair the stack with `swapgs` gadget.

 ### Gaining control over RIP via tty_struct
 Above in UAF section I've presented a situation where a freed memory chunk gets placed back in kmalloc_cache but we can still write and read on it.
 To gain control over execution flow we have to force kernel allocator (SLUB) to allocate some object we have control over on the chunk we freed.
 There are standard techniques for this.
 One of them is using `tty_struct` object of size 0x2e0 for this (0x2e0 will land in bucket: 2^10).